microsoft/azuredatastudio/extensions/query-history/README.md

 #### Delete

-This will permenantly delete the row from the view.
+This will permanently delete the row from the view.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.